I must confess my sin. For more than thirty-five years, as a CPA very good at what I do, I assisted in building little empires.

 Here in the US, the expression “Shirtsleeves to shirtsleeves in three generations” was a commonly-held belief in the 1800s.
 And statistics seem to support the theory.

 According to Vic Preisser, co-author of Preparing Heirs: Five Steps to a Successful Transition of Family Wealth and Values, “advisors concentrate on preparing assets for heirs, but lack the tools and training to prepare heirs for assets.”familytrust.com

 “First generation, Trader; second generation, Gentleman; third generation, Beggar.”
 Well said — that’s exactly what I’ve seen unfold in many Families.

 After those 35+ years of holding the hands and wiping the snotty noses of way too many Juniors, I burned out.
-After two years, of what I call, “My trip through the desert,” one day, my son, Ryan, had questions.
+After two years of what is affectionately known as my Trip Through the Desert, one day, my son, Ryan, had questions.
 In fact, I remember the day, well — January 11, 2018.